 The Childcare Tax Credit

 If you work for a small employer that does not offer an FSA or are self-employed, you are not out of luck.
-You can use the Childcare Tax Credit for a similar tax savings.
+You can use the Childcare Tax Credit for a similar tax saving.
 However, unlike the FSA, your savings are a bit more complicated to calculate.

 The Childcare tax credit works differently than a deduction.
 It directly lowers your taxes due, which is generally more valuable than a deduction.
 In this case, the deduction is based on your income and your dependent care expenses.

 To figure out how much your credit is worth, follow these steps: